AnkurMali/LRA-E/README.md

 * python fmnist/fmnist.py runs 4 layer MLP on fashion-mnist.

 # Structure of code
-We have structured code keeping following things in mind
+We have structured code keeping the following things in mind
 * easy to modify
-* our codebase maps with psuedo-code provided in our paper
+* our codebase maps with pseudo-code provided in our paper
 * easy to convert for researchers familiar with other deep learning libraries(Pytorch/Theano).
 * Using basic ops to understand the update rule for LRA-E

-Class MLP creates all the necesssary function
+Class MLP creates all the necessary function
 * Declare all the Weight and biases variables for the model.[How deeper you wish to go]
 * forward :- Function does the forward pass for the model on cpu or gpu.
-* compute_output:- gives you set of post and preactivations for the model.
+* compute_output:- gives you a set of post and preactivations for the model.
-* backward :- will help you calculating backpropagation (backprop) gradients and one step of SGD [Note: Can be replaced with any TF optimizer].
+* backward :- will help you calculate backpropagation (backprop) gradients and perform one step of SGD [Note: Can be replaced with any TF optimizer].
 * compute_lra_update :- Will compute LRA_updates (instead of backprop)

-We will be updating this repo to add more examples and also optimal training rules for LRA.
+We will update this repo to add more examples and optimal training rules for LRA.